 Grants are defined as a sum of money given by an organization, or person, for a particular purpose.
 At Geneva, Alumni and other donors grant money to be given to students for the furtherance of their education.
 These benefactors see the work being done at Geneva to be profitable so they invest in the future of the students who fill her classrooms in order to continue the tradition and mission of faithful and fruitful service to Christ and Country.

-Unless you’re paying $35,450 out of your pockets every year for tuition, room and board, you can file for the FAFSA which is the Free Application for Federal Student Aid.
+Unless you’re planning to pay $35,450 out of your pocket every year for tuition, room and board, you can file for the FAFSA which is the Free Application for Federal Student Aid.
 Basically, you fill out this application and the government decides if you are eligible to receive student financial aid.
 Depending on your eligibility, you might receive money from the government that you have to eventually pay back.
 These are called loans.
 There are two types of loans: Subsidized and Unsubsidized.

 Whether subsidized or unsubsidized, loans are a helpful way of paying for college.
 Just remember that loans need to be paid back so it is best to be careful with how many loans you take out!
 Otherwise you’ll be eating Ramen and PB&J’s for the next 15 years.